Matthew 2:1–11 Explained – The Wise Men and True Worship

 Scriptures used in this lesson:

-Last week we began our study in Matthew, and I want to continue it today.
-Let’s take a quick review.
+Last week we began our study in Matthew with Matthew Introduction: Gospel, Kingdom, and King.
+I want to continue it today with a quick review.
 What is Matthew’s intention as he writes the gospel?
 His intention is clear—Jesus is the Messiah.
 That is the book’s central purpose.
 He is not writing to lost people but to those who already know the Scriptures.
 He is writing to religious people who have been taught and understand the Word of God.
 Matthew is presenting Jesus to the Jews as the Messiah.

 Their problem is not a lack of knowledge.
 Their problem is recognizing that Jesus must be the Messiah, the Lord, and the King.
 So, who is Matthew writing to?
 He is writing to the Jew, not the Gentile.
 You must keep that in mind to grasp what Matthew is showing us.
 His message is directed to the Jewish audience.